 IntelliWebSearch – a must-have internet search tool for Windows which is designed to save translators, interpreters, editors and terminologists time when using the web in their work.
 Not new to me either, but I’m mentioning it because I, too, highly recommend it.

-This blog post lists 10 handy, proven tools for translators, described in an article on Alina Cincan’s blog some time ago, which I familiarised myself with recently and which I warmly recommend.
-Some of them are freely available, or they are so good that, once you’ve tried them, you’ll likely be happy to pay for them.
+This blog post lists 10 handy, proven tools for translators.
+Some are freely available, and some are so good that, once you’ve tried them, you’ll likely be happy to pay for them.

 (A German translation of this blog article is available here.)